GitHub

 Dry-run

 In dry-run mode (dry_run: true, the default) Kapkan does everything except send the route.
-The target prefix, next-hop, community and the full route string are computed, the decision is logged as DRY-RUN: would announce blackhole route (not sent), and the ban is tracked in the API with dry_run: true and the live active/withdrawn states.
+The target prefix, next-hop, community and the full route string are computed, the decision is logged as DRY-RUN: would announce mitigation (not sent) (and the matching withdraw line DRY-RUN: would withdraw mitigation (not sent)), and the ban is tracked in the API with dry_run: true and the live active/withdrawn states.
 TTL expiry and hysteresis run exactly as they would in production, so the entire lifecycle is observable before any route reaches a router.

 Nothing is announced until you set dry_run: false and reload (SIGHUP or POST /api/v1/config/reload).
 Because peering happens in dry-run, the only behavior that changes when you flip the flag is the announce/withdraw itself.